yucelcaglar/beautiful-jekyll/_posts/2015-02-28-test-markdown.md

 ---
 layout: post
-title: Test markdown
+title: Php SOAP
-subtitle: Each post also has a subtitle
+subtitle: SOAP
-gh-repo: daattali/beautiful-jekyll
+gh-repo: yucelcaglar.github.io
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [soap]
 ---

 You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.